-Station averages of sediment oxygen consumption (SOC) at the ten SONE stations ranged between -0.80 to -1.75 g O2 m-2 d-1 (Table 6-3).
-These rates of benthic oxygen comsumption are moderate to large when compared with SOC rates reported for other temperate estuaries (Table 6-4).
+Station averages of sediment oxygen consumption (SOC) at the ten SONE stations ranged between -0.80 to -1.75 g O2 m-2 d-1 during the first 12 SONE cruises.
+During August and November, 1987, SOC ranged from 0.0 to 1.790_2 m-2d-1 (Table 6-3).
+These rates of benthic oxygen consumption are moderate to large when compared with SOC rates reported for other temperate estuaries (Table 6-4).
 It is important to note that SONE monitoring does not include measurements during the winter.
 Comparisons of our station averages with other seasonally or annually averaged flux data, which may include winter measurements, should therefore be done cautiously.

 As the SONE data base has grown our ability to identify differences among groups of stations has improved dramatically.
-Oxygen flux data considered in our previous Level 1 Report (Boynton et al. 1986) suggested that SOC tended to be highest at the shallow tributary stations and lower in the deeper mainstem bay, but statistically significant between-station differences were obscured by within-station variability.
+Oxygen flux data considered in our previous Level 1 Report (Boynton et al. 1987) suggested that SOC tended to be highest at the shallow tributary stations and lower in the deeper mainstem bay, but statistically significant between-station differences were obscured by within-station variability.
 The inclusion of an additional year's data in this analysis further strengthened the finding of differences in SOC rates in some of the tributaries and the mainstem bay.
-As shown in Fig. 6-la, SONE stations could be separated into two groups based on average
+Data from SONE cruises 13 and 14 also support this pattern.
+As shown in Fig. 6-la, SONE stations could be separated into two groups based on average station SOC: high average SOC's were found in the Patuxent River, Choptank River, and the upper bay station at Still Pond.
+Significantly lower rates occurred in the Potomac River and mid-mainstem bay.
+The division between the two groups occurred at SOC rates of 1.1-1.3 gO2m-2d-1.
+Lowest average SOC rates occurred at Station R-78.
+It is not clear why SOC and other nutrient fluxes at this station should be significantly lower than the other mid-mainstem stations.
+We have noticed that sediment at R-78 contains noticeable amounts of slag-like material; it seems possible that aerobic benthic activity at this station may be suppressed by anthopogenic pollutants.
+SOC data from August 1987 follow the general pattern described above.